Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

 Pros

-- Laptop / PC eSIM support — unique in the consumer travel eSIM category
+- Laptop / PC eSIM support that is unique in the consumer travel eSIM category

 - NTT Docomo network access in Japan delivers deep rural and subway coverage